 MSDP Frequently Asked Questions

-Applicants should plan to start in the fall semester.
-(Starting in the spring is allowed.
-However, starting in the spring semester makes it is difficult to finish the coursework in only two semesters because several spring-semester courses have prerequisites that are offered only in the fall.)
-Students should state clearly in their application essay that they are applying to the Master's Sustainable Development Program.
-Review the MSDP application page and the department's admission page for requirements.
+Plan to start classes in the fall semester.
+Starting in the spring is allowed; however, starting in the spring semester makes it is difficult to finish the coursework in two semesters because several spring-semester courses have prerequisites that are offered only in the fall.

-That requirement is from the Department of Civil, Environmental, and Geo- Engineering, not from the Master's Sustainable Development program.
-It is not flexible.
-If your undergraduate degree is not in a science, engineering, or math field, you will need to complete additional undergraduate courses (enough to receive a dual-major bachelor's degree or complete a second undergraduate degree).
+If your undergraduate degree is not in a science, engineering, or math field, you will need to complete additional undergraduate courses (enough to receive a dual-major bachelor's degree or complete a second undergraduate degree in one of the required fields).

 Yes, tuition is the same for MSDP and non-MSDP students.